hello-robot/stretch_ros/stretch_core/API.md

-# API for Stretch Core
+# ROS API for Stretch Core

 *stretch_core* includes everything needed to interface with the sensors and actuators on Stretch.
 The API for the launch files, nodes, etc. are documented in this file.